 - It is necessary to fulfil our legal obligations e.g. Equal Opportunities monitoring, Health and Safety, Visa and Immigration, Safeguarding and Prevent duties.
 This can include sharing student information with government bodies and other third-party agencies

-- It is necessary to protect your or someone else’s vital interests e.g. if we need to respond to the emergency services or when we ask for information in relation to Covid-19 infections or vaccination status
+- It is necessary to protect your or someone else’s vital interests e.g. if we need to respond to the emergency services

 - It is necessary for the performance of a ‘Public Task’ or a task carried out in the public interest e.g. when we use your personal data for teaching and research activities, maintaining a student record, statutory reporting, professional body and regulatory